-- 69. The Board prepares its annual report and accounts on a group basis.
-The group consists of the Board, the Lothian Health Board Endowment Fund and the four integration joint boards (Edinburgh, West Lothian, Midlothian and East Lothian). - 70.
+69. The Board prepares its annual report and accounts on a group basis.
+The group consists of the Board, the Lothian Health Board Endowment Fund and the four integration joint boards (Edinburgh, West Lothian, Midlothian and East Lothian).

+- 70. The Endowment Fund is fully consolidated.
+Income and net expenditure for the endowment fund is expected to be immaterial.
+Whilst the Board expects the endowment fund to hold a material level of assets at 31 March 2022, the level is not expected to be significant to the group overall (reflecting less than 10% of group assets). - 71.
+The integration joint boards are deemed joint ventures with the respective local authority and accounted for under the equity method.
+The consolidation of the joint boards is expected to be immaterial to the financial statements as a whole in net terms. - 72.
 As group auditors under ISA (UK) 600 we are required to obtain sufficient appropriate audit evidence regarding the financial information of the components and the consolidation process to express an opinion on whether the group financial statements are prepared, in all material respects, in accordance with the applicable financial reporting framework.
+The following table sets out the components within the group: